Nickelodeon Movies: 2010s

 Nine months later, Paramount Pictures and Nickelodeon Movies partnered with Columbia Pictures once again and released The Adventures of Tintin, a performance-captured animated 3D film, directed by Steven Spielberg and produced by Peter Jackson, with the voices of Jamie Bell, Andy Serkis, Daniel Craig, Simon Pegg and Nick Frost, and based on three from the comic book series of the same name by Hergé, The Crab with the Golden Claws (1941), The Secret of the Unicorn (1943), and Red Rackham's Treasure (1944).
 This film was released in 3D and IMAX 3D theaters, as well normal "2D" theaters, and earned $77,591,831 in North America and $296,402,120 in other territories, for a worldwide total of $373,993,951.
 It also was studio's first animated film to be shown in 3D.
 John Williams, the composer for the film, was nominated for an Academy Award for Best Original Score.
-This film became the first non-Pixar film to win a Golden Globe Award for Best Animated Feature Film, and is the first Nickelodeon film to do so.
+This film became the first non-Pixar film to win a Golden Globe Award for Best Animated Feature Film, and was the first Nickelodeon film to do so.

-On February 28, 2012, a sequel to The SpongeBob SquarePants Movie titled The SpongeBob Movie: Sponge Out of Water was announced to be in production, and was scheduled to be released in 2015.
+On February 28, 2012, a sequel to The SpongeBob SquarePants Movie titled The SpongeBob Movie: Sponge Out of Water was announced to be in production and was scheduled to be released in 2015.
 Philippe Dauman, the president and CEO of the studio's parent company Viacom, told sources:

 "We will be releasing a SpongeBob movie at the end of 2014, which will serve to start off or be one of our films that starts off our new animation effort."

-Dauman also once again said that the Paramount animation productions will be a new opportunity for his company as they will each cost less than $100 million, and the animation unit will only have 30 to 40 people, allowing for good financial returns and profits.
+Dauman also once again said that the Paramount animation productions would be a new opportunity for his company as they would each cost less than $100 million, and the animation unit would only have 30 to 40 people, allowing for good financial returns and profits.
 Thanks to modern technology, the films still look "great" despite the lower cost, he said.
 He also lauded his studio team for winning an animation Oscar for Rango, the studio's first fully owned CGI effort.
 "We're very proud of that," he said.

 The sequel was directed by Paul Tibbitt, written by Jonathan Aibel and Glenn Berger, produced by Mary Parent, and executive-produced by the series' creator, Stephen Hillenburg.
 The series' cast members reprised their roles from the first film.
 The sequel was animated using the same animation style (traditional animation) as the TV show.